FUNiX-Tech/problem-data/WEB101x_2.2-A_VN/web101x22avn0603/description.md

-Sometimes you will want to customize an element so that it has different amounts of padding on each of its sides.
+Sometimes you will want to customize an element so that it has different amounts of `padding` on each of its sides.

-CSS allows you to control the padding of all four individual sides of an element with the padding-top, padding-right, padding-bottom, and padding-left properties.
+CSS allows you to control the `padding` of all four individual sides of an element with the `padding-top`, `padding-right`, `padding-bottom`, and `padding-left` properties.

-Give the blue box a padding of 40px on its top and left side, but only 20px on its bottom and right side.

 ---

+Give the blue box a `padding` of `40px` on its top and left side, but only `20px` on its bottom and right side.

 ---

+Đôi khi bạn sẽ muốn tùy chỉnh một phần tử để nó có `padding` khác nhau trên mỗi mặt.

+CSS cho phép bạn chỉ định `padding` trên bốn mặt riêng lẻ của một phần tử thông qua `padding-top`, `padding-right`,`padding-bottom` và `padding-left`.

+---

+Chỉ định `padding` hộp màu xanh lam là `40px` phía trên và bên trái, `20px` ở phía dưới và bên phải của nó.

 ```html
 <style>